idaholab/moose/framework/doc/content/source/problems/EigenProblem.md

 - `PJFNKMO`- Matrix-only Preconditioned Jacobian-free Newton Krylov: Mathematically, this option is the same as PJFNK.
 The difference is the residual evaluation.
- PJFNK does `real` residual evaluations, including all finite element calculations.
+ PJFNK calls the user residual/function evaluation routine, which includes all finite element calculations.
  PJFNKMO forms residual vectors via  matrix-vector multiplications: $A (x) = Ax$ and $B(x) = Bx$.
-This is useful when matrixes are constant.
+This is useful when matrices are constant.
 This option will be more efficient.
 If the matrices are not constant, please do not use this option;
  otherwise, simulation results will be wrong.